Joyce Banda: Personal and family life

 Joyce Hilda Ntila was born on 12 April 1950 in Malemia, a village in the Zomba District of Nyasaland (now Malawi).
+She went to Providence Secondary School.
 Her father was a police brass band musician.
 She began her career as a secretary and became a well-known figure during the rule of dictator Hastings Banda.

 She earned a Cambridge School Certificate, a Bachelor of Arts Degree in Early Childhood Education from Columbus University (an unaccredited distance education institution), a Bachelor of Social Studies in Gender Studies from Atlantic International University (also an unaccredited distance learning institution) and a Diploma in Management of NGOs from the International Labour Organization (ILO) Centre in Turin, Italy.
 Atlantic International University has been characterized as a degree mill, and its degrees have been widely dismissed as "fake."
 She also received a Master of Arts degree in Leadership from Royal Roads University in Canada. and an honorary doctorate in 2013 from Jeonju University.

 She married Roy Kachale, with whom she had three children.
-At the age 25, she was living in Nairobi, Kenya.
+At age 25, she was living in Nairobi, Kenya.

 In 1975, a growing women's movement in Kenya motivated Banda to take her three children and leave what she has described as an abusive marriage.
 Her marriage to Roy Kachele ended in 1981.
-She later married Richard Banda, retired Chief Justice of Malawi, with whom she has two children.
+She later married Richard Banda, retired chief justice of Malawi, with whom she has two children.

 Between 1985 and 1997 Banda managed and established various businesses and organisations including Ndekani Garments (1985), Akajuwe Enterprises (1992), and Kalingidza Bakery (1995).
 Her success inspired her to help other women achieve financial independence and break the cycles of abuse and poverty.

 She is sister to Anjimile Oponyo, former CEO of the Raising Malawi Academy for Girls, financed by Madonna.